 Life was once simpler.
 There was only one class for passengers on airline flights.
 Initially, it was a very ‘adventurous’ class – open cockpits and high rates of fatalities.

 It then evolved to become comparatively luxurious and ridiculously expensive, even extending to sleeper suites – thought of as a modern introduction but actually dating back to the flying boats of the late 1930s.

-Sure, a small percentage of passengers today still enjoy the comfort of first class, but it’s nothing like it used to be.
+Sure, a small percentage of passengers today still enjoy the comfort of first-class, but it’s nothing like it used to be.
 Worse still, the economy class seats have become cramped hellholes, making these pictures from the 1960s seem even harder to look at.

-Once on board, the average passenger, even in economy, had plenty of legroom.
-In fact, business class today is spatially very similar to what economy used to be like.
+Once onboard, the average passenger, even in economy, had plenty of legroom.
+In fact, business class today is spatially very similar to what the economy used to be like.
 Once aboard, all service was complimentary.

-It should also be mentioned that the Golden Age of Flying was an era of sumptuous design, a time in which the flying experience–from the visual look of the cabin, to your stewardess’s uniform, right down to the silverware–was imagined by some of the world’s best designers.
+It should also be mentioned that the Golden Age of Flying was an era of sumptuous design, a time in which the flying experience–from the visual look of the cabin to your stewardess’s uniform, right down to the silverware–was imagined by some of the world’s best designers.